TitansBane/Elysium/README.md

 ## Preface

 Elysium is a visually focused list that is fully featured with hundreds of new additions and optional Creation Club support.
-Many new additions, such as Vokrii, Apocalypse, Nemesis, LotD, 3DNPC, and a wide variety of new content, were added.
+Many new mods, such as 3DNPC, Apocalypse, LotD, Nemesis, Vokrii, and a wide variety of new content, were added.
 You should expect a more challenging game with this list.

-As for stability and conflict resolution, Elysium is base off of TPF and has been patched for the new additions to ensure consistency and compatibility across the board.
+As for stability and conflict resolution, Elysium is base off of The Phoenix Flavour and has been patched for the new additions to ensure consistency and compatibility across the board.
 In the case where patches didn't already exist or were inadequate, they have been created.

 ## Installation